-This Prospectus contains the [final] terms of the Bonds.
+This Prospectus contains the final terms of the Bonds.
 Information on the Issuer and this Offer is only available in the Prospectus and the Bond Agreements.

 The Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners have exercised reasonable due diligence required by regulations in ascertaining that all material representations contained in the Prospectus are true and correct and that no material information was omitted, which was necessary in order to make the statements contained in said documents not misleading.
+Information relating to the Company's first quarter financial statements ending 31 July 2020 has not been audited or reviewed, and the Joint Issue Managers, Joint Lead Underwriters, and Joint Bookrunners have assumed the accuracy of the information provided by the Company, and have not made any independent verification thereof.